Updated March 25, 2021

 Customizing Jira for tests

 The most common way of setting up Jira for tests is by using Stories and Sub-tasks.
 It’s good for the start or smaller projects because even the beginners will understand how it works without an additional explanation.
-When you add a test case, in its description list your test steps and indicate what results are expected from every action.
+When we add a test case, in its description list your test steps and indicate what results are expected from every action.
 Then, it’s time to create sub-tasks for each test run and adequately label them with the outcomes, the versions, and the assignee responsible.
-This way would require adding a dedicated testing project to your instance by the admin.
+This way would require adding a dedicated testing project to our instance by the admin.
 Otherwise, User Stories generated for tests will affect the developers’ sprint scopes, burndown charts, and other ways to measure their work effectiveness.
 This is a big flaw in this solution.

 Creating a new Jira issue type for testing.
 Source: TestLodge